(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 eventually have to pay a claim.
 For example, in a given

-$103 in claims and expenses, so that it would have an
+out $103 in claims and expenses, so that it would have

-underwriting loss of $3, but might earn $10 interest on
+an underwriting loss of $3, but might earn $10 interest,

-for that year.
-In Wall Street Raider, an insurer's
+In Wall Street Raider, an insurer's policy reserves are

-policy reserves are assumed to grow at the same rate as
+assumed to grow at the same rate as its "insurance in

 PRODUCTIVITY EXPENDITURES--In Wall Street Raider,